 Should I visit Columbus or Phoenix?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 The capital city of Ohio, Columbus sits at the meeting point of America's Rust Belt, Bible Belt, Appalachia, and the Plains.
 It is also home of Ohio State University, which is a major financial and economic force in the city.
 While not always famous for it's sights and attractions, visitors will be pleasantly surprised by what they find here.

 The most populous city in the American Southwest, Phoenix is the capital city of Arizona and busiest hub of activity in the general area.
 Geographically it is located in the Sonoran Desert, making for long hot summers and mild winters.
 This climate has ensured a thriving tourism industry with plenty of attractions both in and around Phoenix.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbus is $126, while the average daily cost in Phoenix is $114.
+The average daily cost (per person) in Columbus is $158, while the average daily cost in Phoenix is $238.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbus and Phoenix in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Columbus and Phoenix in more detail.